Basmala-ElKady/EthicalMind-AI/README.md

 **EthicalMind AI** is an advanced interactive platform designed to train AI models to process, understand, and navigate complex human emotions and ethical dilemmas.

-Centering on philosophical scenarios (like the "Great Flood"), the application simulates environments where an AI must make high-stakes choices while aligning its parameters with human empathy and moral reasoning.
+Centering on philosophical scenarios, the application simulates environments where an AI must make high-stakes choices while aligning its parameters with human empathy and moral reasoning.

 > **Note:** This project was built entirely using **Vibe Coding** — describing the idea in natural language and letting AI generate the full, clean implementation automatically.